seandillon92/WaterSurfaceWavelets-Unity/UnityPackage/README.md

 Store/Load the current state of the simulation, during Play Mode.

 ### Start Rendering/Simulation
-Press the Play button on the Editor to go into Play Mode.
+Press the Play button on the Editor to go into Play Mode or create and run a build.

 ## Credits